omariosc/oxmedica-cryptography-and-cybersecurity/Practicals/1 Career Goals.md

 - Write down your original and refined goals in a digital document.
 - Include any questions you have and the answers you received during the session.
 - Save the file with the name `"1 Career Goals.md"` in the `"Practical Solutions"` directory.
-- Submit your completed document to your teacher by the end of the practical session.

 ## Example